-The Kenyon Review is open for general submissions from September 1 until September 30, 2023.
-In 2024, our magazine will feature three themed sections: Extinction, Writing from Rural Spaces, and Literary Curiosities.
-We invite work that broadly considers these themes.
+We invite work that broadly interprets these themes .
 When you submit, you will have the option to identify your work for general submission or the themes.

 • We consider previously unpublished: